Resolve Your Uber Complaints: Solutions for Riders and Drivers

 2. I Didn’t Receive an Accurate Payment

 Though it isn’t a common occurrence, Uber’s systems may slip on a payment you were supposed to receive.
-In most cases, this is just a partial payment that’s missing from your total, which you can resolve by visiting the following pages:
+In most cases, this is just a partial payment that’s missing from your total, which you can resolve by visiting their help center.

 3. My Rider Made a Mess in My Vehicle

 If your rider creates a significant mess in your vehicle that prevents you from taking further trips in a timely fashion, you may be able to claim money for the inconvenience.
 A significant mess may include a spilled coffee, bodily fluids, or mud stains.

 To make your claim, contact support and submit a photo and details within three days of the trip.
 Make sure to provide detailed information that will directly link the mess to the rider to prevent any disputes.

 If Uber determines that the rider is at fault, they’ll be charged $20 to $150 depending on the severity, and you’ll receive a payment for your troubles.

 If your rider actually damaged your vehicle and professional repairs are needed, you can follow the directions on this page to be reimbursed up to $250.